 This preventable and unfortunate incident underscores the importance of establishing clear, robust data contracts in collaborative projects.
 It's a reminder that assumptions, especially in the realm of data and interpretation, can lead to significant failures.
 That’s why we need data contracts.

 Plenty of stories like these impact businesses every day.
-While it doesn’t often hold the same level of catastrophic outcomes, data quality concerns, and miscommunications have huge impacts on businesses—from general frustration to significant financial losses.
-Recent research by Experian makes an eye-opening claim that companies lose 15%-25 percent of their revenue due to poor-quality data.
+While it doesn’t often hold the same level of catastrophic outcomes, data quality concerns, and miscommunications have huge impacts on businesses, from general frustration to significant financial losses.
+Research by Experian makes an eye-opening claim that companies lose 15%-25 percent of their revenue due to poor-quality data.

 Benefits of implementing data contracts

-Wherever the accuracy and usability of data and insights are paramount, implementing data contracts should emerge as a key practice.
+Data contracts are a key practice for applications where you need accurate and usable data insights—so, in short, they can be useful for practically any data analytics deployment. .
 These contracts act as binding agreements on the format, quality, frequency, service level, and management of data exchanged between producers and consumers of data.

 3 myths about Data Contracts

-While data mesh and data contracts complement each other well, it's important to note that data contracts can be implemented independently of a data mesh architecture.
+While data mesh and data contracts complement each other well, it's important to note that a team with the right skills can implement data contracts independently of a data mesh architecture.
 They offer a more straightforward approach to improving data quality, focusing on the immediate environment without needing a complete overhaul of your data architecture.

 2. There are no standards for data contracts

-While it is true that data contracts are an emerging architectural approach, they are formulated by tried-and-true methods.
-Data quality, schema evolution, SLAs, and data specifications have been around for a long time, and data contracts are a way to better organize and formalize these standards.
+While it is true that data contracts are an emerging architectural approach, well-structured data contracts use tried-and-true methods to create standardized foundations for your data.
+Data quality, schema evolution, SLAs, and data specifications have been around for a long time.
+Data contracts are, fundamentally, a way to better organize and formalize these standards.

 So, yes, standards exist and continue to evolve.
 For example, Paypal recently open-sourced its specification, which has evolved into an open standard called Open Data Contract Standard hosted by Bitol.
 Additionally, Google’s Protobuf and Avro are standards that are commonly used in data contract implementations.
 Chad Sanderson, founder of Gable.ai, has written extensively on using Protobuf.